 Many locals as well as foreigners shop for household items and fresh meat and produce across the river in Nongkhai or Udon Thani where there are Tesco, Carrefour, Makro and other supermarkets.

 Big Mac in Laos?
 No way!
 In fact there are no international fast food or coffee chains or franchises like Starbucks, Burger King, McDonalds, KFC etc. For the desperate, the Tesco Lotus complex across the river in Nongkhai has a Starbucks, but the nearest McDonalds is in Udon Thani.
 Only Pepsi is bottled locally – not Coke, but you can buy Thai cans.
-There is also Pizza Hut, a Thai pizza franchise with two outlets.
+There is also the Pizza Company a Thai pizza franchise with two outlets so far.
 Most popular foodstuffs are brought in from Thailand and most local shops carry Thai as well as a rapidly-growing selection of Chinese and Vietnamese consumer goods.
 Minimarts like Simueang, Phimpone, Riverside and Pavina carry some imported goods.

 Lao Beer and cigarette prices – important to most expats!

 Alcohol, imported or local, is typically half the price of Thailand.
 Local beers include Carlsberg and Tiger but Beerlao is by far the most popular and has won international recognition and even awards.
-Typically a BeerLao pint costs 7000 kip (under $1 or 50p) to take home by the crate, and a little more in local-style pubs and restaurants.
+Typically a BeerLao pint costs 8000 kip ($1 or 60p) to take home by the crate, and a little more in local-style pubs and restaurants.
 It can be double or even triple that in 'farang'-type or upmarket restaurants and nightclubs, but it's still cheap!
 In the villages, a 640ml bottle of 40 or 50 proof rice spirit (lao kao) costs 5000 kip.

 Lao cigarettes are cheap at 6000 kip (75 cents) for 20.
 Lao arabica coffee is excellent too, usually drunk strong and sweetened with condensed milk by the locals.
 See more about food, drink and hotel and guest house accommodation in Vientiane and also Luang Prabang.
 Some of these places will offer long term rates by negotiation.